 Irish nationals have a special status in UK law which is separate to and pre-dates the rights they have as EU citizens.

-In short, Ireland is not considered to be a “foreign country” for the purpose of UK laws, and Irish citizens are not considered to be “aliens”.
-Furthermore, Irish citizens are treated as if they have permanent immigration permission to remain in the UK from the date they take up “ordinary residence” here.
+In short, the Republic of Ireland is not considered to be a ‘foreign country’ for the purpose of UK laws, and Irish citizens are not considered to be ‘aliens’.
+Furthermore, Irish citizens are treated as if they have permanent immigration permission to remain in the UK from the date they take up ‘ordinary residence’ here.

 This special status affects Irish nationals’ rights across a number of areas, including eligibility for British citizenship, eligibility to vote and stand for election, and eligibility for certain welfare benefits.
-As a result, they have more advantageous rights than other EU/ EEA nationals in some areas.
+It is thought that, as a result, Irish nationals have more rights than other EU/ EEA nationals resident in the UK.

 The future of the CTA post-Brexit is uncertain.
 The UK and Irish governments remain united in their desire to maintain the CTA and EU negotiating guidelines state that the Union will respect such bilateral agreements.
 Nevertheless expert evidence received by Parliamentary select committees warned that Brexit poses “a real and substantive threat to the very existence” of the CTA and cautioned that the maintenance of current arrangements should not be taken for granted.